Posterior Cervical Fixation

 What is Posterior Cervical Fixation ?

-Posterior cervical fixation is performed to address multitude of indications, including degenerative disc disease, dislocation, fractures, instability, or soft disc herniation.
+Posterior cervical fixation is performed to address the multitude of indications, including degenerative disc disease, dislocation, fractures, instability, or soft disc herniation.

 In this procedure, the patient is lying face down and incisions are made down the middle of the back of the neck.
 To separate and hold the neck muscles, retractors are used.
 Some removal of impinging bone may be performed (laminectomy or facetectomy) if direct spinal cord or nerve root decompression is necessary.

-Some instrumentation, which includes plates, rods and screws may be used.
+Some instrumentation, which includes plates, rods, and screws may be used.
 The muscles and tissues are put back in place and the skin is stitched together.

 You are monitored in the room and shall be given appropriate medication including pain relievers.
 You will undergo mild therapy to help heal and strengthen your cervical spine.